Low-Rank Mirror-Prox for Nonsmooth and Low-Rank Matrix Optimization Problems: Strict Complementarity for Nonsmooth Optimization and Difficulty of Using Low-Rank Projected Subgradient Steps

 \subsection{The challenge of applying low-rank projected subgradient steps}

 Projected subgradient descent is the simplest and perhaps most general approach to solve nonsmooth optimization problems given by a first-order oracle.
 However, we now demonstrate the difficulty of replacing the full-rank SVD computations required in projected subgradient steps over the spectrahedron, with their low-rank SVD counterparts when attempting to solve Problem \eqref{nonSmoothProblem}.
 This motivates our saddle-point approach which we will present in Section \ref{sec:smooth2Saddle}.
 We prove that a projected subgradient descent step from a point arbitrarily close to a low-rank optimal solution --- even one that satisfies strict complementarity, may result in a higher rank matrix.
-The problem on which we demonstrate this phenomena is a well known convex formulation of the \textit{sparse PCA} problem \cite{d2007direct}.
+The problem on which we demonstrate this phenomenon is a well known convex formulation of the \textit{sparse PCA} problem \cite{d2007direct}.
+The proof is given in Appendix \ref{sec:appendix:proofLemma4}.